UniOfGreenwich/ELEE1146_Exercises/content/Kotlin/Lab_7/Lab_7.md

 ## Coding the Button Event

 **Step 1:**
-- Inside the OnClick method stub of the MainActivity.java code, type to convert the weight entered to a Double data type and press Enter.
+- Inside the `setOnClickListener{}` method stub of the MainActivity.java code, type the code to convert the weight entered to a Double data type and press Enter.

 ```kt
 weightEntered = weight.getText().toString().toDouble()